yiliao1022/LASTZ_SV_pipeline/README.md

 ## Dependency

-LASTZ: You can download from http://www.bx.psu.edu/miller_lab/dist/README.lastz-1.02.00/README.lastz-1.02.00a.html;
+LASTZ: You can download from http://www.bx.psu.edu/miller_lab/dist/README.lastz-1.02.00/README.lastz-1.02.00a.html.

-RepeatMasker: You can download from http://www.repeatmasker.org;
+RepeatMasker: You can download from http://www.repeatmasker.org.

 KentUtils: You can download from http://hgdownload.soe.ucsc.edu/admin/exe/.

 ## HOW TO USE

 Firstly, you need the soft-masked genome sequences for both reference and query.
 This can significantly reduce the runing time for Lastz alignment.

+RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $reference

+RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $query